Do you need a roof repair or perhaps a total roof replacement?

 Did a recent hail storm, rainstorm, tornado, or other major weather event damage your home’s roof or other property?

-Then you’ve likely begun the search for a licensed roofing contractor in your area who can solve your problems.
+Then you’ve likely begun the search for a roofer in your area who can solve your problems.

 Chances are that you’ve started by doing a standard Google search – but there is so much more to look at and check out before you actually hire a roofing contractor.

-You want to make sure that your roofing contractor is insured, that they are licensed, and that they have experience in your area with your specific type of roof.
+You want to make sure that your roofing contractor is insured, that they are licensed, and that they have experience in your area with your specific type of roof (like a metal roofing company).

-If you’re getting your roof completely replaced, then you also need to check with your licensed roofing contractor to see if they have experience with your particular climate and location, along with any other potential restrictions if you live in a historic home or have a homeowners’ association that has specific requirements for the type of material, color, and style of your roof.
+If you’re getting your roof completely replaced, then you also need to check with your licensed roofing contractor to see if they have experience with your particular climate and location, along with any other potential restrictions if you live in a historic home or have a homeowners’ association that has specific requirements for the type of material, roof shingle colors, and style of your roof.

 Ask your friends and neighbors who they have successfully used for roofing repair work.